fastify/fastify/docs/Reference/Server.md

     },

     /**
-     * The compilers factory let you fully control the validator and serializer
+     * The compilers factory lets you fully control the validator and serializer
      * in the Fastify's lifecycle, providing the encapsulation to your compilers.
      */
     compilersFactory: {